gamemanual0/gm0/source/docs/design-skills/cad.rst

 Onshape also has a comprehensive tutorial system (https://learn.onshape.com) that will not only teach you how to use their software, but how to approach design problems.

 If you’re just starting out with CAD, or you don’t have access to powerful computers, Onshape is the software for you.
-This is probably the most popular CAD software in FTC.

 `SolidWorks <https://app.smartsheet.com/b/form/6762f6652a04487ca9786fcb06b84cb5>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^